 One of the easiest ways to earn free crypto is through an airdrop.
 Airdrops are usually used to raise awareness of a new token or coin, decentralize coin distribution, stimulate trading and reward early investors.

 A word of warning though - airdrop scams are rife.
 In these scams, hackers will mint a malicious token, send it to user accounts and use the coin to phish for user data to gain access to their wallet.

 The best way to avoid airdrop scams?
 Only use reputable sites to find airdrops.
 Two of the best are CoinMarketCap and Binance.
-Their listed airdrops are regularly updated, so check in often to make sure you’re not missing out.
+Their listed airdrops are regularly updated, so check in often to make sure you’re not missing out on free crypto.

 Another closely related phenomenon is NFT drops.
 Many start up NFT projects drop assets for free to decentralize ownership.
 For example, when CryptoPunks first launched, all assets were dropped to users free of charge.
 These same NFTs are now selling for millions of dollars.

 Of course, not all NFT projects are going to see the same success as CryptoPunks, Bored Ape Yacht Club and so on.
 But some might, so it’s well worth keeping your ear to the ground for new NFT projects and getting in on any free NFT drops… just in case.
 Like with the above, make sure to do your due diligence and research any projects before getting involved and use reputable crypto news sites to discover NFT projects.

 Crypto bounties are similar to airdrops in that you’ll be rewarded with a certain coin related to a specific project or company, but you’ll need to do something in exchange for it.
 In fact, many airdrops now ask users to complete a task in exchange for the coins or tokens.